Jordan Davis (singer)

-Jordan Carl Wheeler Davis (born March 30, 1988) is an American country pop singer and songwriter.
-He is signed to Universal Music Group Nashville's MCA Nashville division, for which he has released one album and two extended plays.
+Jordan Carl Wheeler Davis (born March 30, 1988) is an American country music singer and songwriter.
+He is signed to Universal Music Group Nashville's MCA Nashville division, for which he has released the albums Home State in 2018, Bluebird Days in 2023 and Learn the Hard Way in 2025, as well as two extended plays.
+His discography also includes eleven singles, of which five have reached number one on the Country Airplay chart.

 Biography and career

 Jordan Carl Wheeler Davis was born in Shreveport, Louisiana, to mother Luwanna and father Ricky.
-He has a brother, Jacob Davis (who is also a country singer), and a sister, Jentry.
 His uncle, Stan Paul Davis, wrote Tracy Lawrence's hit singles "Today's Lonely Fool" and "Better Man, Better Off".
+His older brother Jacob is also a country music singer.
 He attended C. E. Byrd High School before graduating college with an Environmental Science degree from Louisiana State University.

 After graduation, he moved to Nashville in 2012, and secured a recording contract with Universal Music Group Nashville in 2016.

 Davis's debut single, "Singles You Up", came out in mid-2017.
 He wrote the song with Steven Dale Jones and Justin Ebach.
 It hit number one on the Billboard Country Airplay chart in April 2018.
 The corresponding debut album, Home State, was released on March 23, 2018.
 Paul DiGiovanni, guitarist for Boys Like Girls, produced the album.
 "Take It from Me" was released to country radio on May 7, 2018; it was the second single from the album.
 It reached number two on the Country Airplay chart in March 2019.
 The album's third single, "Slow Dance in a Parking Lot" released to country radio on April 22, 2019, and also topped Country Airplay.
+His hit song, "Buy Dirt", featuring country music star Luke Bryan, was the only one out of two extended songs to hit top 100 in Canada.